babithakur/document-management-system/README.md

 # 📄 Document Management System

-A lightweight Document Management System to **upload, store, search, and retrieve** PDF project reports.
-It extracts metadata like title, author, keywords, and summary using `PyMuPDF` and provides RESTful APIs built with `FastAPI`.
+A lightweight Document Management System to **upload, store, semantically search, and retrieve** PDF project reports.
+It extracts metadata like title, author, keywords, and summary using `PyMuPDF`, and supports **hybrid document search** using `SentenceTransformers`.

 ---

 ## 🚀 Features

 - 📤 Upload and store PDF reports
-- 🧠 Extract and store metadata (title, author, keywords, summary, date, etc.)
+- 🧠 Extract and store metadata (title, author, keywords, summary, created date)
+- 🔍 **Hybrid Search**:
-- 🔍 Keyword-based and full-text content search
+  - 🔡 Keyword-based search using SQL filters (title, author, summary, keywords)
+  - 🧠 Semantic search using sentence embeddings (`SentenceTransformers`)
+  - ⚖️ **Hybrid scoring** to rank documents by both relevance and meaning
 - 📋 List all documents with metadata
-- 🧽 Filter documents by author, date, keyword, or category
+- 🧽 Filter documents by author, date, or keyword
 - 🛠️ REST API support to add/list/search documents

 ---

+## 💡 How Hybrid Search Works

+When a search query is submitted:

+1. 📄 Documents are first filtered by keyword matches (title, author, summary, keywords).
+2. 🧠 Each matching document's semantic similarity to the query is calculated using [all-MiniLM-L6-v2](https://www.sbert.net/docs/pretrained_models.html).
+3. ⚖️ A **hybrid score** is computed combining:
+   - `0.4 * keyword match score` (1 if query matches, else 0)
+   - `0.6 * semantic similarity score` (cosine similarity between embeddings)
+4. 🥇 Documents are ranked by this score, and only the **top-scoring document** is returned.

+This allows the system to return accurate results even when the wording doesn’t exactly match — combining **precision** from keyword search and **meaningfulness** from semantic understanding.

+---

 ## 🧰 Tech Stack

 - 🐍 **Python 3.10+**
-- ⚡ **FastAPI** – For building high-performance APIs
+- ⚡ **FastAPI** – High-performance web framework
 - 📄 **PyMuPDF** – PDF parsing and text extraction
+- 🧠 **SentenceTransformers** – For semantic embeddings
-- 🐘 **PostgreSQL** – Relational database for metadata and content storage
+- 🐘 **PostgreSQL** – Stores documents, metadata, and vector embeddings
-- 🔍 **SQL** – Database setup via import script
+- 🧵 **SQLAlchemy** – ORM for async DB access

 ---